sass/sass/spec/style-rules.md

 * Let `selector` be the result of evaluating all interpolation in `rule`'s selector and parsing the result as a selector list.

+* Let `parent` by the [current style rule] or current at-rule if one exists, or the innermost if both exist.

+  [current style rule]: ../spec/style-rules.md#current-style-rule

-* If there is a [current style rule](#current-style-rule):
+* If `parent` is a style rule whose stylesheet wasn't [parsed as CSS]:

+  [parsed as CSS]: ../spec/syntax.md#parsing-text-as-css

+  > Checking whether `rule`'s stylesheet is CSS ensures that the plain CSS
+  > behavior occurs even when plain CSS is evaluated in a Sass context, such as
+  > through a nested `@import` or a `meta.load-css()` call.

-  * If `selector` contains one or more parent selectors, replace them with the current style rule's selector and set `selector` to the result.
+  * If `selector` contains one or more parent selectors and `rule`'s stylesheet wasn't [parsed as CSS], replace those parent selectors with the current style rule's selector and set `selector` to the result.

-  * Otherwise, nest `selector` within the current style rule's selector using the [descendant combinator][] and set `selector` to the result.
+  * Otherwise, nest `selector` within the current style rule's selector using the [descendant combinator] and set `selector` to the result.

   [descendant combinator]: https://www.w3.org/TR/selectors-3/#descendant-combinators

-* Otherwise, if `selector` contains one or more parent selectors, throw an error.
+* Otherwise, if `selector` contains one or more parent selectors and `rule`'s stylesheet wasn't [parsed as CSS], throw an error.

 * Let `css` be a CSS style rule with selector `selector`.